HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-and game structure such that $\veri$ on path $\pi$ should produce a correct counter with $\mathcal{C}(k-1, n)$ many bits (similar to the $a$-counter) and in place of the $b$-counter output successive configurations of the TM (so each configuration has length $2^{\mathcal{C}(k-1, n)}$).
-We use the yardstick of length $\mathcal{C}(k-1, n)$ on $\pi_{k-1}$ to verify the correctness of the counter on $\pi$ (if $k = 1$, we very it directly using $\ltlN$s).
-We verify that the TM configurations are correct similar to the verification of the $b$-counter via the $\mathit{error}$ proposition (which now points to errors in the TM configurations as opposed to errors in the $b$-counter).
+and game structure such that $\veri$ on path $\pi$ should produce a correct counter with $\mathcal{C}(k-1, n)$ many bits (similar to the $a$-counter) and in place of the $b$-counter output configurations of $\calT$ (so each configuration has length $2^{\mathcal{C}(k-1, n)}$).
+We use the yardstick of length $\mathcal{C}(k-1, n)$ on $\pi_{k-1}$ to verify the correctness of the $a$-counter on $\pi$ (if $k = 1$, we verify it directly using $\ltlN$s).
+We verify that consecutive configurations of $\calT$ are correct similar to the verification of the $b$-counter via the $\mathit{error}$ proposition (which now points to errors in the TM configurations as opposed to errors in the $b$-counter).
 Model checking a formula with $k$ complex quantifiers is thus $(2k-1)$-\EXPSPACE{}-hard. \qedhere \end{itemize} \end{proof}